ecmwf/ecmwf-opendata/README.md

 2022-01-23 00:00:00
 ```

-The `Client.latest()` method takes the same parameters as the `Client.retrieve()` method, and returns the date of the most recent matching forcast without downloading the data.
+The `Client.latest()` method takes the same parameters as the `Client.retrieve()` method, and returns the date of the most recent matching forecast without downloading the data.

 ```python
 from ecmwf.opendata import Client